KaviV23/KaviV23/README.md

-- 👋 Hi, I’m Kavi
+### 👋 Hi, I’m Kavi
-- 👀 I love playing around and learning about new & interesting technologies
-- 🌱 I’m in my 3rd year of University studying Software Engineering.
-I'm also learning about Next.js and also home servers in my current free time.
+🌱 I’m in my 3rd year of University studying Software Engineering.
+👀 Technology has always been a passion of mine since I was a kid.
+Whether it be flashing custom ROMs on my phone or installing different operating systems (including MacOS🤫) on my moms HP laptop.
+Programming however has been a newfound interest of mine.
+Currently, I'm learning React development with Next.js in my free time.
+I also recently got into messing around with home servers.
+👨‍💻 Check out my pinned projects below!
-- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/kaviraj-vijayanthiran-a4aa9b240).
+📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/kaviraj-vijayanthiran-a4aa9b240).
 <!--- - ⚡ Fun fact: ... --->

 <!---